Summer 2017 Research Opportunities for Students in the Biological Sciences.

-To be considered for a Fellowship in the Biological Sciences students will submit two applications, Part A & Part B. Part A, due by 5pm on February 10, 2015 & Part B, due by 5pm on February 25, 2015.
-Email the completed applications to Julie Santorella, firstname.lastname@example.org.
+To be considered for a Fellowship in the Biological Sciences, students will submit two applications, Part A & Part B. Part A, due by 5pm on Monday, February 13, 2017 & Part B, due by 5pm on Monday, February 27, 2017.
+Email the completed applications to Mary Keenan, Academic Department Coordinator, firstname.lastname@example.org.

 Students applying for fellowships in the biological sciences will automatically be considered for all fellowships for which they are eligible.
 Please note that applications for Paller fellowships require additional materials, which must be submitted if the students are to be considered for these fellowships.

 1. Requirements expected on all Biological Fellowships: By accepting a Biological fellowship, you agree to commit 8, 9, or 10 weeks full-time during summer 2017 toward the completion of your proposed project and to refrain from employment during the period of your appointment.
 In addition you agree to: